-Along with the act often being ignored by elected officials, provincial governments and industry leaders, SARA only applies to a small portion of the landscape now called Canada.
-The act only automatically protects aquatic species or wildlife on land claimed by the federal Crown.
-This means unless a species at risk is located in a national park, the ocean, a military base, a post office or an airport, they receive zero automatic protection from the act.
+In addition, SARA only applies to a small portion of the landscape — the law offers no automatic protection for species at risk unless they’re aquatic wildlife or they reside on federal land.
+This means unless a species at risk is located in a national park, the ocean, a military base, a post office or an airport, they receive zero protection from the act.
+This also means provincial governments and industry leaders also ignore the act.
+Since SARA only applies automatically to federal land, it’s imperative that provincial and territorial governments step up with laws that protect species at risk on non-federal land.